Honda Civic Insurance Rates

 Wyoming | $1,348 | -$164 | -10.8% |

-Choosing high deductibles could cut rates by as much as $600 a year, while increasing your policy's liability limits will increase rates.
-Moving from a 50/100 limit to a 250/500 limit will cost as much as $358 more each year.
+Opting for high physical damage deductibles can reduce prices by up to $600 every year, while increasing your policy's liability limits will increase premiums.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $358 extra every year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year